Pipeline-Jaap-Jan/NukeSoundEditor/README.md

 ---
 ### :hammer_and_wrench: Installation instructions

-- Move the CompCat folder into your .nuke installation folder.
+- Move the nukesoundeditor folder into your .nuke installation folder.
 - Copy the contents of the provided menu.py file to your existing menu.py file.
 - If you do not have a menu.py file use the file provided in the zip.